HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

     db2 -v -f "runstats.db2"

 The first command is used to create a file, runstats.db2, which contains all of the runstats commands for all of the tables.
-The second command uses the db2 command processor to run these commands.
-These commands can be run on each Portal database and is recommended to run on the JCR and release database data population after significant content population or changes.
+The second command uses the "db2 command processor" to run these commands.
+These commands can be run on each Portal database and are recommended to run on the JCR and release database data population after significant content population or changes.

 To determine which tables might benefit from reorganization, we use the command: